Approximate independence of permutation mixtures

 Nevertheless, we conjecture that~\eqref{eq:full_expansion} may be useful in more general scenarios.
 For example, if $\bP_n = \nu_\bP \star \calN(0, I_n)$ for a model in which $\bE_{\vartheta \sim \bP} \qth{\prod_{i=1}^n g_{\alpha_i}(\vartheta_i)} =0$ for all multi-indices $\alpha$ satisfying $|\alpha| \leq K$, then we anticipate that a full basis expansion as in~\eqref{eq:full_expansion} can be used to take advantage of additional cancellations if it is possible to give good bounds on $g_k(\theta)$ for large $k$.

-\paragraph{Acknowledgments.} We are grateful to Terence Tao for suggesting the use of the saddle point method in the proof of \Cref{thm:ESP}, to Cun-Hui Zhang for introducing us the question of the Bayes risk under a permutation prior in \Cref{lemma:gaussian-seq-model} and the reference \cite{zhang2012minimax}, to Yury Polyanskiy for pointing us to the reference \cite{tang2023capacity}, and to Yunzi Ding and Cheng Mao for discussions about an earlier version of this project.
+\paragraph{Acknowledgments.} We are grateful to Terence Tao for suggesting the use of the saddle point method for proving \Cref{thm:ESP}, to Cun-Hui Zhang for introducing to us the question of identifying the least favorable prior in \Cref{lemma:gaussian-seq-model} and the reference \cite{zhang2012minimax}, to Yury Polyanskiy for pointing us to the reference \cite{tang2023capacity}, to Bero Roos for telling us the references \cite{bobkov2005generalized,roos2015bobkov}, and to Yunzi Ding and Cheng Mao for discussions about an earlier version of this project.
 JNW is partially supported by a Sloan Research Fellowship and NSF grant DMS-2210583.